moxystudio/eslint-config/README.md

 - `node` - If you are going to develop code for [NodeJS](nodejs.org)
 - `es6-modules`: If you are going to use ES6 import & export instead of CommonJS or AMD
 - `object-spread`: Allows to use [object rest spread](https://github.com/tc39/proposal-object-rest-spread) when destructuring objects
+- `babel-parser`: Use [babel-eslint](https://github.com/babel/babel-eslint) parser so that you may use language features that are not yet implemented in eslint (e.g.: dynamic imports)
 - `react` - If you are going to use [React](https://reactjs.org/) (requires `es6` base configuration or higher)
 - `jest` - If you are going to [Jest](https://facebook.github.io/jest/) to develop tests